Aaviator/simRaid1/README.md

 `simRaid1` allows you to _basically_ implement a RAID 1 system from a batch file.
 It's not exactly realtime, but it's close enough for most use cases.
 It essentially uses `robocopy` to mirror one folder/drive/whatever to another.

-It runs the `robocopy` command in an inifinite loop, which checks to see what files have been modified in the source and then only re-writes/modifies those in the destination.
+It runs the `robocopy` command in an infinite loop, which checks to see what files have been modified in the source and then only re-writes/modifies those in the destination.

 It comes in handy when setting up RAID from `Disk Management` isn't an option (for example, if you're dealing with are USB drives), or if you just want to mirror two folders.